 Accommodation will be considered for those portions of instructional activities in the schools that unduly burden a student's sincere religious belief provided such accommodation doesn't amount to a significant change in curriculum, program, or course of instruction and when it is possible that a substitution of equally rigorous material that advances the same instructional goals can be arranged.
-Parents and students are advised that such accommodations are easier to grant when the objection is to non-state mandated Standards material than if the material is required by the Standards.1
+Parents and students are advised that such accommodations are easier to grant when the objection is to non-state mandated Standards material than if the material is required by the Standards.

 A student or the student's parent can request the student's teacher accommodate the student's objection based on a religious belief to an instructional activity.
-Any such request must be made at least 25 school days prior to the assignment's due date.
-Any objection must be raised in accordance with this policy's requirements or it will not be considered.2
+Any such request must be made at least twenty-five (25) school days prior to the assignment's due date.
+Any objection must be raised in accordance with this policy's requirements or it will not be considered.

 Upon receiving such a request, the student's teacher shall determine within five (5) work days if an accommodation is possible under the provisions of this policy.
 If the teacher decides an accommodation cannot be made or if the student or the student's parent believes the accommodation to be unreasonable, the student or the student's parent may request a conference with the teacher and the teacher's principal.
 A requested conference will occur at a time of mutual convenience, but no later than five (5) working days following the request.
 The principal shall have five (5) working days in which to make a decision on the appeal.
 If the student, the student's parent, or the teacher is unsatisfied with the principal's decision, it may be appealed to the District Superintendent who shall convene a conference between the student, the parent and the teacher.
 The requested conference will occur at a time of mutual convenience, but no later than five (5) working days following the request.
-The principal days following the request.
-The parent and the teacher.
-The requested conference will occur at a time of mutual convenience, but no later than five (5) working days following the request.
-The Superintendent shall have five (5) working days in which to make a decision on the appeal.
+The Superintendent shall have five (5) working days in which to make a decision on the appeal which shall be final with no further right of appeal.